Last Updated on

 When preparing for an emergency, you should also strongly consider bulk freeze-dried emergency foods that have a shelf life of several years.
 Please note that it is not wise to only purchase freeze-dried food though.
 The reason is food fatigue.

 Can you imagine what it would be like to eat freeze dried food, day after day, month after month, in a time of extended disaster?
 Not only can packaged, processed foods be harder on a person’s health (due to food additives and preservatives, high cholesterol, sodium, etc., in some freeze dried products), but it may also get very, very boring in time.

-In a time of extended disaster, trust me -- having a bag of M&Ms;, smoked beef jerky, or even a soda from time to time can be a big boost to morale, especially if you have children.
+In a time of extended disaster, trust me — having a bag of M&Ms;, smoked beef jerky, or even a soda from time to time can be a big boost to morale, especially if you have children.
 With that said, do not overlook the value in having bulk freeze dried food stocked up in your pantry, especially if you would like to help neighbors and other family members who have failed to prepare.
-Leading producers like Wise Company with its Grab and Go Food Kit and Mountain House with its Best Seller's Kit are factoring in food fatigue and including variety and have many flavorful choices for you and your family.
+Leading producers like Wise Company (with its Entry Variety Pack) and Mountain House (with its Classic Bucket) factor in food fatigue and include variety deliberately, and as such they come with many flavorful choices for you and your family.

 But what if you know how to salt and smoke meat, to preserve it for long term storage minus refrigeration or freezing?
 You can make these cuts of meat last several months, and possibly several years.

 What do you have in your freezer at home right now?

 If the electricity fails to your community, a blackout lasting several weeks or more, as these cuts of meat thaw, have a system in place (right in your own backyard), where you can salt and smoke each cut of meat.
 Build yourself a backyard smoker.
 This is how early Native Americans commonly prepared meat for long term storage.
 So, consider this a “Plan B” for your frozen meat in the event of a power outage, where the power is down for good.